Monday, November 24, 2025

 You might also like

 Social stories contain meaningful and descriptive text written from a child’s perspective and a colorful illustration that supports the social situation demonstrated in the story.
+For those uncertain, asd assessments in Edmonton can help parents understand if their children are neurodivergent.
 These autism social stories prepare children for upcoming changes that can take place in their lives, and help to understand various social interactions.
 The skills taught in this storytelling process will guide the child’s behavior to act appropriately and safely when the situation actually happens in real life.

 Benefits of using social stories